Community > Homesites

 Each household had its own courtyard.
 Farm buildings were roofed with bast and covered with reeds or thatch.

-Unlike the farmland that was shared communally, the homesite was the exclusive domain of the owner.
-The homesite was actually a courtyard either partially or entirely enclosed with a fence that was 1.8 to 2.4 meters (6 to 8 feet) tall.
-To save cost, sometimes part of the enclosure was made of sapling trunks wattled with willow shoots or similar growth.
+Unlike the farmland shared communally, the homesite was the exclusive domain of the owner.
+The homesite was a partially or entirely enclosed courtyard with a 1.8 to 2.4 meters (6 to 8 feet) tall fence.
+Sometimes, part of the enclosure was made of sapling trunks wattled with willow shoots or similar growth to save cost.

 Inside the courtyard was the family home, barns, sheds, a granary (ambar), a root cellar, sometimes an ice cellar, possibly a well, and a summer kitchen.
-All baking and cooking took place in this kitchen during the hot summer months when no fires were built in the main house in order to keep it cool for sleeping.
-The summer kitchen was sometimes used year-round for baking and it was always used for family washing.
-Occasionally the summer kitchen was also used as a summertime dining room and sleeping space.
+All baking and cooking took place in this kitchen during the hot summer months when no fires were built in the main house to keep it cool for sleeping.
+The summer kitchen was sometimes used year-round for baking, and it was always used for family washing.
+The summer kitchen was occasionally used as a summertime dining room and sleeping space.

 The yard measured about 30 to 46 meters (100 to 150 feet) in width and ran about twice as long.
-The house was placed in a corner where it formed part of the enclosure.
+The house was placed in a corner, forming part of the enclosure.
 The courtyard was divided by a fence into the Federhof (dialect for Vorderhof or front yard) and the Hinnerhof (dialect for Hinterhof or back yard).
-A solid gate, 2.5 to 3 meters (8 to 10 feet) wide provided access for wagons to the front yard and a smaller door allowed access for people only.
-A similar door and gate provided access to the back yard for wagons, farm equipment, and stock.
-The only access to the home was through the front courtyard as typically no doors opened directly on to the street.
+A solid gate, 2.5 to 3 meters (8 to 10 feet) wide, provided access for wagons to the front yard, and a smaller door allowed access for people only.
+A similar door and gate provided access to the backyard for wagons, farm equipment, and stock.
+The only access to the home was through the front courtyard, as typically, no doors opened directly onto the street.

 Inside the courtyard was the family home, barns, sheds, a granary (ambar), a root cellar, sometimes an ice cellar, possibly a well, and a summer kitchen.
-All baking and cooking took place in this kitchen during the hot summer months when no fires were built in the main house in order to keep it cool for sleeping.
-The summer kitchen was sometimes used year-round for baking and it was always used for family washing.
-Occasionally the summer kitchen was also used as a summertime dining room and sleeping space.
+All baking and cooking took place in this kitchen during the hot summer months when no fires were built in the main house to keep it cool for sleeping.
+The summer kitchen was sometimes used year-round for baking, and it was always used for family washing.
+The summer kitchen was occasionally used as a summertime dining room and sleeping space.

 The yard measured about 30 to 46 meters (100 to 150 feet) in width and ran about twice as long.
-The house was placed in a corner where it formed part of the enclosure.
+The house was placed in a corner, forming part of the enclosure.
 The courtyard was divided by a fence into the Federhof (dialect for Vorderhof or front yard) and the Hinnerhof (dialect for Hinterhof or back yard).
-A solid gate, 2.5 to 3 meters (8 to 10 feet) wide provided access for wagons to the front yard and a smaller door allowed access for people only.
-A similar door and gate provided access to the back yard for wagons, farm equipment, and stock.
-The only access to the home was through the front courtyard as typically no doors opened directly on to the street.
+A solid gate, 2.5 to 3 meters (8 to 10 feet) wide, provided access for wagons to the front yard, and a smaller door allowed access for people only.
+A similar door and gate provided access to the backyard for wagons, farm equipment, and stock.
+The only access to the home was through the front courtyard, as typically, no doors opened directly onto the street.

 Typical Volga German homesite.
 A = front yard, B = back yard, 1 = house, 2 = vestibule, 3 = workshop, 4 = working kitchen, 5 = summer kitchen and bakehouse, 6 = gate and small door, 7 = pass through gate between yards, 8 = Cow and horse stall, 9 = roofed barn for wagons and carriages, 10 = sheep stables, 11 = pig stall, 12 = entry to the back yard, 13 = latrine, 14 = chicken pen, 15 = granary, 16 = main fence.
 Source: "Sachliche Volkskunde der Wolgadeutschen."

-Log homes predominated in the early years, but were gradually replaced by homes built of brick and dimension lumber.
-Hard packed dirt floors gave way to oak planking that was either painted or strewn with white sand.
+Log homes predominated in the early years but were gradually replaced by brick and dimension lumber homes.
+Hard-packed dirt floors gave way to oak planking, either painted or strewn with white sand.
 The sand absorbed mud tracked into the house from the yard and was swept out and replaced with a fresh supply when needed.

 Most homes had thatched roofs made of select rye straw.
-These roofs were weathertight, durable and provided a high level of insulation from the weather.
+These roofs were weathertight, durable, and provided insulation from the weather.
 Thatched roofs persisted into the last days of the German colonies, but in later years, tin and board roofs often replaced the thatch.

 The metal and wood roofs were often painted red.
 Window frames were often painted red or green.
 The body of the house was generally whitewashed.